Nahask/MineSweeper/README.md

 The goal of the MineSweeper is to discover and mark all the mines.

 ##GameWorld
--grid
+- grid
--hidden mines
+- hidden mines
--mines
+- mines
--marked case
+- marked case
--hidden empty case
+- hidden empty case
--empty case
+- empty case
--score
+- score

 ##Rules